coder-gamerz/Speed-Lab/README.md

 # Speed-Lab

-Speed Lab is a fast OS and programming language package.
-It contains the os CheetahOS and the co-ops programming language!
+Speed-lab is a high-speed, high performance OS and language package.
+It contains CheetahOS and the programming language co-ops, short for coding operations.

+# CheetahOS

+# Coding Operations